 Does anyone regulate bail bond companies?

 Bail bond companies, like so many other businesses, are subject to government regulation.
-But because the bail process is so integral to the criminal justice system and there’s plenty of room for abuse, states appoint agencies to monitor the industry.
-For example, the Virginia Department of Criminal Justice Services, Division of Regulatory Affairs oversees and licenses people who engage in the bail bond business in order to make sure their behavior is up to standards.
+But, because the bail process is so integral to the criminal justice system and legislators see room for abuse, states appoint agencies to monitor the industry.
+A state might designate an agency, for example, to oversee and license people who engage in the bail bond business in order to make sure their activity is up to standards.
 In addition, states employ statutes that regulate the bail bond industry.

-But regardless of regulation, bail bond agents can be quite aggressive.
-You’ll often find them as near to local courthouses and jails as they can get, handing out business cards, key chains, and any other assortment of advertising material.
-They have quite the incentive: they often charge 10%—perhaps less if a lawyer arranges bail or provides the referral—of the bail amount that they post on behalf of the suspect.
+You’ll often find bail bond agents as near to local courthouses and jails as they can get, handing out business cards, key chains, and any other assortment of advertising material.
+They have quite the incentive: They often charge 10%—perhaps less if a lawyer arranges bail or provides the referral—of the bail amount that they post on behalf of the suspect.
 And bail can be quite pricey.
-For example, in Los Angeles County Superior Court, the standard bail for misdemeanor assault is $20,000.
+For example, the standard bail for misdemeanor assault in a county might be $20,000.

 Courts Step In

-Courts have upheld a variety statutes, from those that restrict the amount bail bondsmen can charge to others prohibiting agents from soliciting business in specified areas, like courthouses.
+Courts have upheld a variety statutes in this area, from those that restrict the amount bail bondsmen can charge to others prohibiting agents from soliciting business in specified areas, like courthouses.
 In a 2013 California case, an appellate court upheld the conviction of a bail agent for violating a regulation regarding sales tactics.
 (People v.
-Dolezal, 2d Crim.
-B245316 (2013).)
+Dolezal, 221 Cal.App.4th 167 (2013).)